Sibilant: Linguistic contrasts among sibilants

 Not including differences in manner of articulation or secondary articulation, some languages have as many as four different types of sibilants.
-For example, Northern Qiang and Southern Qiang have a four-way distinction among sibilant affricates //ts/ /tʂ/ /tʃ/ /tɕ//, with one for each of the four tongue shapes.
-Toda also has a four-way sibilant distinction, with one alveolar, one palato-alveolar, and two retroflex (apical postalveolar and subapical palatal).
+For example, Southern Qiang have a four-way distinction among sibilant affricates //ts tʃ tɕ tʂ//, with one for each of the four tongue shapes.
+Toda has a four-way distinction among sibilant fricatives //s̪ s̠ ʃ ʂ//.

 The now-extinct Ubykh language was particularly complex, with a total of 27 sibilant consonants.
 Not only all four tongue shapes were represented (with the palato-alveolar appearing in the laminal "closed" variation) but also both the palato-alveolars and alveolo-palatals could additionally appear labialized.
-Besides, there was a five-way manner distinction among voiceless and voiced fricatives, voiceless and voiced affricates, and affricates.
+Besides, there was a five-way manner distinction among voiceless and voiced fricatives, voiceless and voiced affricates, and ejective affricates.
 (The three labialized palato-alveolar affricates were missing, which is why the total was 27, not 30.)
 The Bzyp dialect of the related Abkhaz language also has a similar inventory.

 Some languages have four types when palatalization is considered.
 Polish is one example, with both palatalized and non-palatalized laminal denti-alveolars, laminal postalveolar (or "flat retroflex"), and alveolo-palatal (/[s̪ z̪] [s̪ʲ z̪ʲ] [s̠ z̠] [ɕ ʑ]/).
-Russian has the same surface contrasts, but the alveolo-palatals are arguably not phonemic.
-They occur only geminate, and the retroflex consonants never occur geminate, which suggests that both are allophones of the same phoneme.

 Somewhat more common are languages with three sibilant types, including one hissing and two hushing.
 As with Polish and Russian, the two hushing types are usually postalveolar and alveolo-palatal since these are the two most distinct from each other.
 Mandarin Chinese is an example of such a language.
 However, other possibilities exist.
 Serbo-Croatian has alveolar, flat postalveolar and alveolo-palatal affricates whereas Basque has palato-alveolar and laminal and apical alveolar (apico-alveolar) fricatives and affricates (late Medieval peninsular Spanish and Portuguese had the same distinctions among fricatives).